racedisparityaudit/style-guide/how-we-write.md

 ### Further tips for statistical clarity

-When writing about statistical findings, bue sure to:
+When writing about statistical findings, be sure to:

 - be careful when comparing percentages between groups: ‘a higher percentage of White adults ate 5-a-day when compared with other ethnic groups’ is accurate, but ‘more White adults ate 5-a-day’ is not